Skip to main content

 Google Chrome in the Company Portal

-Screenshot of the Company Portal available apps
+Company Portal available apps.

 Two of many potential methods to install Google Chrome now sorted, onto what we’re here for in the single sign on configuration.